radiantearth/stac-spec/extensions/projection/README.md

 **Extension [Maturity Classification](../README.md#extension-maturity): Proposal**

-This document explains the fields of the STAC Projection (`proj`) Extension to a STAC Item or Asset.
+This document explains the fields of the STAC Projection (`proj`) Extension to a STAC Item.
 Here `proj` is short for "projection", and not a reference to the use of the PROJ format for the CRS attribute.

+The field names defined herein should be added as fields in the Item's Properties object.

-When specified on an Item, the values apply to all Assets in that Item, unless otherwise explicitly defined within an Item.
+When specified on an Item, the values are assumed to apply to all Assets in that Item.
 For example, an Item may have several related Assets each representing a band for the Item, all of which are in the same native CRS, e.g., a UTM Zone.
 However, there may also be assets intended for display, like a preview image or thumbnail, that have been reprojected to a different CRS, e.g., Web Mercator, to better accommodate that use case.
+This case of differing projections per Asset is not currently handled by this extension.

-## Item or Asset fields
+## Item Properties fields

 | Field Name       | Type                     | Description |
 | ---------------- | ------------------------ | ----------- |